MrDapperGent/cloudExplorer/README.md

 A copy of the GNU GPL is located in `LICENSE.txt`.

 # Description
-Cloud Explorer is a simple, free, and open-source S3 client.
-It works on Windows, Linux, and Mac and contains a graphical and command line interface.
+Cloud Explorer is a open-source S3 client.
+It works on Windows, Linux, and Mac.
+It has a graphical and command line interface for each supported operating system.

 # Features